 The DIA tools, AdaptationQoS and UCD used in combination, support the above decision-taking mechanism.
-Variables are termed IOPins and are defined in the AdaptationQoS description.
+Variables are termed IOPins and are defined in the AdaptationOoS description.
 In cases involving multiple adaptation units, there is one IOPin defined in AdaptationQoS that indexes successive adaptation units, while other IOPins are functions of this IOPin.
-The AdaptationQoS description also conveys the known interdependencies between IOPins using various data types defined in the tool.
+The AdaptationOoS description also conveys the known interdependencies between IOPins using various data types called modules defined in the tool.
 These include look-up tables, numeric functions represented by an expression stack, or lists of values assumed for each adaptation choice termed utility functions.
 Note that the UCD or AdaptationQoS can still reference values from the UED, but the processing is driven by UCD or AdaptationQoS rules to ensure semantics-independent operation.
+Fig. 3 shows an example AdaptationOoS description with a variety of IOPins connected by module definitions as well as a UCD.
+This figure is further explained in Section IV.A.
+Specific examples of AdaptationOoS and UCD are provided in Section V.

 Note that the semantics of the IOPins are immaterial within the ADTE because they are simply regarded as mathematical variables to solve in a generic optimization problem.
 However, they are very much important at the provider and receiver ends or other nodes from where the AdaptationQoS or UCD originates.
 That is because, the UCD creator in many cases would not be expected to know the identifier of the IOPin (variable) defined in the provider side AdaptationQoS description, corresponding to a given semantics.
 In order to enable linking of the UCD to the right IOPins in AdaptationQoS, DIA creates a number of dictionaries termed classification schemes to standardize terms having pre-defined semantics for representing media characteristics, usage environment characteristics, and segment decompositions.
-The AdaptationOoS associates the IOPins it defines with terms that are the closest in semantics, while the UCD creator uses the same terms to specify the problem, rather than use identifiers of the IOPins directly.
+The AdaptationQoS associates the IOPins it defines with terms that are the closest in semantics, while the UCD creator uses the same terms to specify the problem, rather than use identifiers of the IOPins directly.
 The ADTE simply performs a textual match of the classification scheme terms used in AdaptationQoS and UCD to know how the constraints specified in UCD using semantics terms map to IOPins.